Commemorates The Chasseurs-Volontaires de Saint-Domingue

-Though seldom commemorated, black and African-American soldiers participated in their thousands in the Revolutionary War, both as patriots and loyalists.
-Many were former slaves offered their freedom in exchange for military service; others, such as the Chasseurs-Volontaires, enlisted as free men.
+Though seldom commemorated, Black and African-American soldiers participated in their thousands in the Revolutionary War, both as patriots and loyalists.
+Many were former enslaved people offered their freedom in exchange for military service; others, such as the Chasseurs-Volontaires, enlisted as free men.

 In the early years of the war, African-American soldiers served in the New England militia, fighting at Lexington, Concord and Bunker Hill.
-With the creation of the Continental Army, tensions rose over the inclusion of black men in the American forces.
-Southern slaveholders were unwilling to arm their slaves, fearing an uprising.
+With the creation of the Continental Army, tensions rose over the inclusion of Black men in the American forces.
+Southern slaveholders were unwilling to arm the people they enslaved, fearing an uprising.

 Though the men who fought in the Chasseurs were legally free, some had not been at the time they enlisted.
-Saint-Domingue imposed a “liberty tax,” a substantial payment due upon the freeing of a slave; men who performed military service could exempt themselves or members of their families from this tax.
+Saint-Domingue imposed a “liberty tax,” a substantial payment due upon the freeing of an enslaved person; men who performed military service could exempt themselves or members of their families from this tax.

-Slaveowners too were liable for the tax, and some chose to free their slaves, volunteering them for service as a way to avoid the hefty fee.
+Slaveowners too were liable for the tax, and some chose to free the people they had enslaved, volunteering them for service as a way to avoid the hefty fee.

 (See Stewart R King, Blue Coat Or Powdered Wig: Free People of Color in Pre-revolutionary Saint Domingue, University of Georgia Press, 2001, for more about recruitment of soldiers in Saint-Domingue.)

-The Chasseurs-Volontaires were the largest black regiment to serve in the War of Independence and the largest military unit to serve in the Siege of Savannah.
+The Chasseurs-Volontaires was the largest Black regiment to serve in the War of Independence and the largest military unit to serve in the Siege of Savannah.
 545 soldiers landed in the city for the 1779 battle, around a third of the French force that sailed from the Caribbean to Savannah’s rescue.